-- In Norfolk and Waveney, white staff (34-56%) are more like to be appointed from shortlisting, compared to BAME staff. - There appears to be a difference in the likelihood of BAME maternity staff entering a formal disciplinary process when compared to white maternity staff. - White maternity staff in Norfolk and Waveney are slightly less likely to access non-mandatory training
+- In Norfolk and Waveney, white staff (34-56%) are more like to be appointed from shortlisting, compared to BAME staff. - There appears to be different in the likelihood of BAME maternity staff entering formal disciplinary process when compared to white maternity staff. - White maternity staff in Norfolk and Waveney are slightly less like to access non-mandatory training